 Our apps send crash reports to Google Firbase (Crashlytics) to help with the identification of bugs and crashes.
 Crash logs are generated by macOS every time an app may abruprtly close or crash due to user-interaction or a memory leak.
 These crash stack traces help developers improve the app's overall stability.

-Our apps occassionally send entirely anonymous usage and licensing related events to Firebase in order to correlate these with Crashlytics reports and to help identify general performance issues and usage trends.
+Our apps occassionally send entirely anonymous usage and licensing related events to Firebase in order to correlate these with Crashlytics reports and to help identify general performance issues and usage trends - analytics are turned off by default however, under App Settings > Advanced > Other.
 These analytics also help us identify areas that are under-utilized and need greater attention.
 Any data collected here strictly satisfies the General Data Protection Regulation (GDPR).

 This domain is used for Google Calendar / Tasks / Contacts / Workspace APIs (for free / busy discovery)